-How to Grow Green Onions the Easy Way
+How to Regrow Grow Green Onions From Scraps

 Green onions aren’t exactly a hearty vegetable you can eat for dinner, but we enjoy putting them in salads, on top of scrambled eggs, and as a garnish on just about anything.

 4 Steps for Growing Green Onions at Home

 - First, buy some green onions from the grocery store.
 I like to buy organic, especially since you will be regrowing them and consuming them for a while.

 - After you take them out of the package, rinse them off and pull off any stems or outer pieces that may feel slimy or look like they’re going bad.

 - Next, put them in a jar of water with the roots and some of the bottom stems covered.

 - Find a sunny windowsill to place the green onions and go about your day!